PySimpleGUI/PySimpleGUI/docs/index.md

        auto_size_text - Bool.
-True if size should fit the text background_color - color to use for the input field background text_color - color to use for the typed text key = Dictionary key to use for return values
+True if size should fit the text background_color - color to use for the input field background text_color - color to use for the typed text change_submits - causes window read to immediately return if the checkbox value changes key = Dictionary key to use for return values

 #### Radio Button Element